 Here's an example of this idea in action.

-Consider using marble tiles, such as Calacatta, to create this look in your own home
+Consider using porcelain tiles, such as Calacatta, to create this look in your own home.

 4. Lay a Zigzag Design